seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 What dost thou wrap and fumble in thine arms?

 **Nurse**
-O, that which I would hide from heaven’s eye,
+O, that which I would hide from heaven's eye,
-Our empress’ shame, and stately Rome’s disgrace!
+Our empress' shame, and stately Rome's disgrace!
-She is deliver’d, lords; she is deliver’d.
+She is deliver'd, lords; she is deliver'd.

 **AARON**
 To whom?